Consultation has concluded

 • Does Council receive adequate leadership and support from state government and adequate integration?

-Jessica Wilson asked about 4 years ago
+Jessica Wilson asked over 4 years ago

 Most levels of governments tend to be fairly siloed.
 We have been keen, and so has state government, to break down those silos.
 We have spent time talking to federal and state and other local governments about how we can work together on these programs.
 Working together is extremely important in determining what is most beneficial for the people of Hobart and acknowledging what best serves greater Hobart; it’s about working out what the drivers are.